nasa/cumulus/docs/deployment/README.md

 - Appropriate testing/evaluation is given to ensure the database capacity will scale and the database deployment will allow access to Cumulus's internal components.
 Core provides for security-group oriented permissions management via the `rds_security_group` configuration parameter.
 - The database is configured such that its endpoint is accessible from the VPC and subnets configured for the Core deployment.
-- An AWS Secrets Manager secret exists that the Cumulus deployment user can create/update IAM roles to access that has the following format:
+- An AWS Secrets Manager secret exists that the Cumulus deployment AWS credentials can create/update IAM roles to access that has the following format:

 ```json
 {